codenamekt/golang-api/README.md

 =====

 - Use GoDeps
-- Create CI (Deploy Google Cloud?)
+- Deploy to Google Cloud
 - Coveralls.io

 Test coverage